-- scars (usually inconspicuous)
+- Scars (usually inconspicuous)

-- change in size
+- Change in size

-- mammograms-more difficult
+- Mammograms more difficult

 - Skin stretched out when implants removed

-- Difficulty shaving armpits
+- · Difficulty shaving armpits

-A Note on size and symmetry
+A Note on size and symmetry:

 Due to the non-standardization of bra sizing from the manufacturers, there is NO guarantee of cup size with this surgery!
-Dr. Taylor tries to match your size to be proportionate with the rest of your body.
-You may feel you are too large (especially for the first few months), or too small after surgery, All women have two different breasts-no matter how similar they appear.
-If the breasts are not the same size or shape before surgery, they will not be completely symmetrical afterward.
+The Doctor tries to match your size to be proportionate with the rest of your body.
+You may feel you are too large (especially for the first few months), or too small after surgery, if you are in-flexible with bra band and cup size.
+All women have two different breasts-no matter how similar they appear.
+As the breasts are not the same size or shape before surgery, they will not be completely symmetrical afterward.